MSF-OCB/org-nixos-config-public/README.md

 # Why publish?

 Following our presentation in January 2025, many members of the NixOS community reached out to us, volunteering their time and expertise.
-This public version of our code contains no secrets, configuration or data concerning MSFs operations and is designed to make it easier to accept volunteer contributions.
+This public version of our code contains no secrets, configuration or data concerning MSF's operations and is designed to make it easier to accept volunteer contributions.

 At the same time, our hope is that this code will serve as a starting point for other organisations engaged in humanitarian work who have similar needs.